ovh/docs/pages/platform/databases/m3aggregator_01_capabilities/guide.en-asia.md

 | db1-60  | N/A       | 16    | 60          |
 | db1-120 | N/A       | 32    | 120         |

-Right now, all nodes of a given cluster should be of the same type and live in the same region.
+Right now, all nodes in a given cluster must be of the same type and located in the same region.

 ### Features